-MICHAEL P. O'NEIL is a partner in Taft's Indianapolis and Chicago offices and is co-chair of the Business Restructuring and Creditor Rights practice group.
+MICHAEL P. O'NEIL is a partner in Taft's Indianapolis and Chicago offices and is chair of the Bankruptcy, Business Restructuring and Creditor Rights group.
 He helps business owners, lenders and other stakeholders when companies are in transition.
 Since 1986, he has focused his practice on mergers and acquisitions, debt refinancing and restructuring, business workouts and turnarounds, and a full range of other business matters, including fraudulent transfer and successor liability litigation resulting from deals that turned sour.

 Michael has represented both healthy and distressed companies in connection with sales, refinancings, and liquidations, as well as in chapter 11 section 363 asset sales and “true reorganization” bankruptcy cases where judicial remedies are needed.
 Representative client industries include technology, machinery dealers, hotel/hospitality, service providers, manufacturers, real estate developers, agriculture, high-tech manufacturers and pharmaceutical testing companies.